 The rest of the Workers Impact Area provides a roadmap and measurement of job quality for the workforce defined in the Impact Area Introduction, with different scopes and applications depending on the question.
 If not otherwise specified:

-A question should be considered with all categories of its workforce in mind (full time, part time, temp, and qualifying independent contractors), and
+A question should be considered with all categories of its workforce in mind (full time, part time, temp, qualifying independent contractors, and qualifying Working Owners), and